 Side to Side Pattern

 This pattern is for cars with different sets of front and rear non-directional tyres.

-As simple as it sounds, replaces the left tyre with the right and right with the left, for both, front and the rear.
+This pattern is as simple as it sounds.
+The side-to-side pattern replaces the left tyre with the right and right with the left, for both, front and the rear.

 Front to Rear Pattern